 Christmas in Gillette

-Join the northeast corner of the state as they display their festival of lights.
-Known as one of the biggest Christmas light displays in the state, it contains over 50 displays with more than 100 individual pieces.
+Join the northeast corner of the Cowboy State as they light up the night in honor of Christmas in Wyoming.
+Known as one of the most extensive Christmas light displays in the state, the Gillette Festival of Lights contains over 50 displays with more than 100 individual pieces.
 They set up the last week of November, and you can explore the wonder until the first week of January.

 Find the perfect Christmas gifts at the annual Farmer’s Market Christmas Show.
 More than 70 local vendors will be offering handmade, homemade, locally grown, locally raised and locally produced products that are sure to be treasured by your loved ones.